dsiker/mansion-express-project/README.md

 # DevBootcamp Final Project

-**Mansion Express**
 ===============
+### Project:

+Mansion Express

+### Description:

+- MansionExpress allows travelers with similar interests from around the world to find eachother and pool their resources to rent vacation homes that they wouldn't normally be able to afford.

-### Team names:
+### Team Members:

 - Derek Siker
 - Hilary Barr
 - Dylan Richards
 - Antonio Perez

-### Description:

-- MansionExpress finds people with similar interests from all over the world to go on a vacation together and share a mansion they wouldn't be able to afford by themselves.